knolist/knolist/README.md

 #### Virtual Environment

 We recommend working within a virtual environment whenever using Python for projects.
 This keeps your dependencies for each project separate and organized.
-Instructions for setting up a virtual environment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).
+To create a virtual environment, observe the following steps:
+1. Install `virtualenv` if you haven't done so yet: `pip3 install virtualenv`
+2. From the root directory, create a virtual environment called `env`: `python3 -m venv env`
+3. Activate the virtual environment: `source env/bin/activate`
+4. To deactivate the virtual environment, simply run: `deactivate`

 #### PIP Dependencies